 An average student

-I was an average student in school.
-But at times, there were glimpses of my potential.
-Sometimes, I would focus and score the highest on a subject or get a pretty good score.
+At school, I was just an average student.
+There were glimpses of my potential where at times I would focus and score the highest on a particular subject or get a pretty good score overall.
+I wasn’t ambitious, driven or competitive.
+I just did well whenever I felt interested in something.

-Even after my school education, for few years, my mom kept telling me that I never lived up to the potential.
-But I have to come to realize that getting a good score on a subject isn’t the measure of one’s potential.
+My mom kept telling me that I never lived up to the potential.
+But I have to come to realize that scoring well or getting an A+ grade isn’t the measure of one’s potential or future success.
 It’s much more than that.

 A shot at the engineering exam

-I finished my school in 1998.
-Popular opinions at that time indicated that an engineering degree was the next best thing to pursue.
+I finished school in 1998.
+Popular opinions at that time indicated that an engineering degree was the best career option to pursue.
 My parents felt the same.
-Writing an IIT exam was the in-thing those days for science students, at least in my school.
+Writing an IIT (Indian Institute of Technology) exam was the in-thing those days for science students, at least in my school.

-Though I wasn’t really interested, I and few of my friends thought it’s kinda cool to write an IIT entrance exam.
+Though I wasn’t really interested, I thought it’s kinda cool to write an IIT entrance exam.
+Me and my buddies thought well there is at least some short-lived glory in the preparation that we can boast about.
 We didn’t have any other ambition or clear goals in life.
-So we thought okay, let’s go with the flow.
+So we thought let’s go with the flow.
+We started attending classes at an IIT entrance coaching institute.

 You could gauge the level of confidence we had in our preparation.
-It was zero.
-After the IITian-wannabe fever died down, the next best thing suggested was to crack the engineering entrance exam in Kerala.
+It was nil, nada, zero.
+After the IIT-wannabe fever died down, the next best thing suggested was to crack the engineering entrance exam in Kerala.
 So I stayed in Kerala for one year but that didn’t work out either.

 I returned to Delhi.
 My parents suggested that I do the Bachelors of Information Technology degree from IGNOU.
-So I joined and with much difficulty, I completed it.
+So I joined and with much struggle, I completed it.

-I got into Jamia Hamdard University, Delhi.
-I was really bored with the subjects in MCA.
+I got admission at Jamia Hamdard University, Delhi.
+I was really bored with the subjects in MCA (Masters in Computer Application).
 I was failing in my papers.
-I was so bored that I nearly dozed off a bit while writing an exam in the class.
+I was so bored that I nearly dozed off right in the middle of writing an exam in the class.

 I came to my senses